gitlabhq/gitlabhq/doc/user/project/clusters/index.md

 NOTE: **Note:**
 You need Master [permissions] and above to add a cluster.

-There are two options when adding a new cluster; either use Google Container Engine (GKE) or provide the credentials to your own Kubernetes cluster.
+There are two options when adding a new cluster; either use Google Kubernetes Engine (GKE) or provide the credentials to your own Kubernetes cluster.

 To add a new cluster: